If you’re wondering what to serve with fish, you’ve come to the right place!

 High heat changes the flavor profile of garlic completely!

-Smooth, luscious, practically creamy with warm, nutty notes instead of the tang of fresh garlic, this recipe helps you take that first step to making roasted garlic for a charcuterie board, to add to sauces, or to make into a spread.
+Smooth, luscious, and practically creamy with warm, nutty notes instead of the tang of fresh garlic, this recipe helps you take that first step to make roasted garlic for a charcuterie board, to add to sauces, or to make into a spread.

 This recipe from Grace and Good Eats doesn’t have a long list of ingredients, but they are truthful about how long it will take you to create this lovely pot of grain goodness.

 Follow the directions to a T, and you’ll come out happy and full next to your delicate fish.

 We do tend to like cauliflower with fish because we can add a lot of sauces or cheese (or both) and still call it a veg.